 Biochemistry–Molecular Biology at Carroll College

-The best of both worlds: Quality teaching from highly experienced instructors makes a science education at Carroll College so valuable.
-The BMB curriculum allows students to experience excellent cross-disciplinary instruction in biology, chemistry, physics and math.
-However, an education in BMB goes much further.
-Carroll faculty are actively involving students in cutting edge research projects.
-For example, some students study the biochemistry of neurodegenerative diseases while others perform research on the West Nile virus in Montana.
-Working directly with your professors both inside the classroom and in the research lab, makes a BMB education at Carroll the best of both worlds.
+Carroll faculty are actively involving students in cutting edge, hands-on research projects.
+The state-of-the-art facility is picturesque, built by exquisite and applicable renovations.
+Students in the biochemistry–molecular biology program at Carroll study the biochemistry of neurodegenerative diseases and have the opportunity to research hands-on projects, like the West Nile virus in Montana.
+Working directly with your professors, both inside the classroom and in the research lab, makes an education at Carroll the best of both worlds.